 Yes, you can allow remote access to other participants in Microsoft Teams and also allow them to control your screen by clicking on the screen items, editing, and even typing.

-Before you proceed to enable remote access, make sure you have the Microsoft Teams remote control administrator rights.
+Before enabling remote access, ensure you have the Microsoft Teams remote control administrator rights.

 How do I enable remote control in Teams?

 1. Activate remote control in Team

 - Visit the Microsoft Admin Center and sign into the Teams Admin Center.

 - Next, on the left, under Meetings, go to Meeting Policies.

 - Now, on the right, under Content sharing, turn on Allow an external participant to give or request control.